Proposed Burley Lagoon Geoduck Farm

 The specific proposal, by Taylor Shellfish Company, is to convert existing shellfish beds from the cultivation of Manila clams and oysters to geoduck clams planted in rigid polyvinyl chloride (PVC) nursery tubes and/or HDPE flexible mesh nursery tubes throughout a 25.5-acre project area.
 Predator exclusion netting may also be utilized during some portion of the generalized 6-year grow-out cycle.
 Planting would be done in phases.

 The proposal requires two County shoreline permits (Shoreline Substantial Development Permit and Shoreline Conditional Use Permit).
 The proposal also requires State Environmental Policy Act (SEPA) review.
 SEPA review helps agency decision makers, applicants and the public understand how the entire proposal will affect the environment.
-For this proposals’ SEPA review, an Environmental Impact Statement (EIS) is being prepared to provide an impartial discussion of significant environmental impacts (regarding the proposal) and inform decision makers and the public of reasonable alternatives, including measures, that would avoid or minimize adverse impacts or enhance environmental quality.
+For this proposals’ SEPA review, an Environmental Impact Statement (EIS) has been prepared to provide an impartial discussion of significant environmental impacts (regarding the proposal) and inform decision makers and the public of reasonable alternatives, including measures, that would avoid or minimize adverse impacts or enhance environmental quality.

 An EIS is a two-step process that first consists of a Draft (DEIS) and then a Final (FEIS).
 An EIS is not a permit approval itself, but the information it contains will be considered (in conjunction with other relevant information such as policies, regulations, etc.) PRIOR to the County issuing a decision on the two shoreline permit applications.

 The public comment period on the DEIS was open from October 4, 2021, through December 3, 2021 (60 days).
 During that time, all parties had an opportunity to comment on the accuracy and completeness of the DEIS environmental analysis, the methodology used in the analysis, and whether they felt there was a need for additional information and/or mitigation measures so that improvements could be made before it is finalized.
 The County received a lot of comments.
 Comments received during the 60-day DEIS comment period will be considered and responded to in a FEIS.
-The County is currently reviewing the comments received.
-At this point, the issuance date of the FEIS has yet to be determined (a project timeline is provided below).

 Comments received after December 3, 2021, will not be considered and responded to in the FEIS.
 However, comments received after that date will still be accepted/considered regarding the two required shoreline permits.
 There is currently no deadline for providing comments (on the shoreline permits).
 The deadline is typically the day of or last day (if more than one day) of the required public hearing(s) before the Pierce County Hearing Examiner.
 At this point, the public hearing date(s) have yet to be determined.
 However, the sooner the comments are received the more time they may be considered.